 How to Prepare Nigerian Coconut Rice and Spicy Chicken

 Coconut rice is not a traditional Nigerian delicacy.
 However, Nigerians borrowed this recipe and added a twist to it to make it their own.
 The secret ingredient to their adaptation is ground dried crayfish and smoked mackerel.
-In future articles, I plan to share more recipes that use this regional ingredient as a primary flavoring.
+In future articles, I plan to share more recipes that use these regional ingredients as a primary flavoring.

 Now let's learn how to make coconut rice the Nigerian way.
 I like to pair this dish with spicy chicken for my family.